 - Page restrictions for all formats exclude references, which may use additional pages.
 Submissions violating the formatting requirements may be automatically rejected.
 Do not submit the same work as more than one of the formats.

-- Accepted papers will have the same page lengths as initial submissions.
+- With the exception of work-in-progress papers, accepted papers will have the same page lengths as initial submissions.
 Short papers will have short oral presentations and long papers may have long or short presentations based on committee decisions on time required to present the material.

 - All submissions should be written in English.
 An online submission link will be available on the FCCM website.
 Papers must conform to the US letter-sized IEEE conference proceedings format to be reviewed and published.
 A conformant LaTeX template is available here and a Microsoft Word template is available here.
 Overleaf users can find the LaTeX template here.